vickmuir/vpc-on-classic-block-storage/block_storage_is_faq.md

 ## After creating a volume, can I increase its capacity later?
 {: faq}

 No, you cannot increase the capacity of a volume.
 We recommend that you estimate sufficient capacity for projected growth before you provision a block storage volume.
+Also, consider how many volumes you need and the capacity of these volumes.
+See [Managing volume count and capacity limits](/docs/vpc-on-classic?topic=vpc-on-classic-managingstoragelimits) for more information.

 ## Does the volume need to be pre-warmed to achieve expected throughput?
 {: faq}